What is the reason for the "Undergraduate Funding Limit Rule"?

 This information can be found at the front of the catalog under "Privacy of Information."
-Anything designated as directory information can be made public unless the students desires to withhold all portions: student's name, address, telephone number, date and place of birth, major field of study, military service status, religious preference, participation in officially recognized activities and sports, dates of University attendance, degrees and awards received, and the most recent previous education agency or institution attended.
-We don't necessarily keep or have all this information should complete the appropriate form available at the Registrar's Office, or online, and return it to the Registrar's Office.
+Anything designated as directory information can be made public unless the students desires to withhold all portions: student's name, address, telephone number, place of birth, major field of study, military service status, religious preference, participation in officially recognized activities and sports, dates of University attendance, degrees and awards received, and the most recent previous education agency or institution attended.
+If you wish to restrict the release of this information please complete the Directory Information Release Restriction Form and return it to the Registrar's Office.

 What does it mean when I receive a registration add error?

 A registration add error means that there is a conflict with the course section you are trying to register for.
 There are a number of registration add errors that can prevent you from enrolling in a class and most will require a registration override from the instructor or department.
 Students may visit our registration error page to determine which registration add error is affecting them and how to resolve it.